 Medical Use to drive growth of Europe's market.
 Europe's cannabis market is driven by medical uses, such as relieving insomnia, stress, anxiety, and spasticity.
 Some European countries where cannabis is used for medicinal purposes include Croatia, the Netherlands, Germany, Greece, Italy, Peru, Poland, Luxembourg, and Portugal.

-Asia-Pacific Market slated to gain traction with more & more countries legalizing cannabis.
+Asia-Pacific Market is slated to gain traction with more & more countries legalizing cannabis.
 Gradually, In Asia-Pacific, Australia and New Zealand have legalized cannabis for medicinal purposes.
 These countries plan to legalize cannabis to fight the black market entirely.
 Thailand became the first country in South East Asia to legalize cannabis in 2019.
 The country removed low-level cannabis and hemp extracts from its list of banned narcotic substances, allowing each household to grow six marijuana plants.
 Such government initiatives are expected to boost the growth of the legalized cannabis market during the forecast period.

+The market is sub-segmented into Medical, Recreational, and Industrial Hemp, where the medical segment dominates.
 According to market trends, pharmaceutical products may contain cannabinoids or cannabinoid-like substances for medicinal use.
 Some of the well-known medications made from hemp include SativeMarinol and Cesamet.
 The product has been used to treat conditions such as multiple sclerosis, treatment-resistant epilepsy, chronic pain, and others in the medical industry.
 Cannabidiol (CBD) use, in particular, and the rise of the medical marijuana business, has been made possible by the health and wellness trend permeating the worldwide economy.
 An increasing body of studies indicates that CBD may help treat various conditions, including cancer, chronic pain, anxiety, and epilepsy.

+The market is again divided into Bud, Oil, and Tincture, where bud dominates.
 The most popular consumable product on the international market is marijuana flower, or "bud."
-A typical "bud" contains minimal amounts of other cannabinoids along with 15% to 30% THC, 0.1% to 1% CBD, and other cannabinoids.
+A typical "bud" contains minimal amounts of other cannabinoids along with 15% to 30% THC, 0.1% to 1% Cannabidiol (CBD), and other cannabinoids.
 This idea is used in vaporizers, which are quickly gaining popularity.
 Sophisticated vaporizers are being created to maintain temperatures that target the activation of specific cannabinoids.
 Cannabinoids boil at temperatures lower than those at which flowers burst.

 Any cannabis extract, whether from a cannabis plant or a hemp plant, can be roughly referred to as "cannabis oil."
 Cannabis oils are frequently sold and used in conjunction with a broader range of goods with different cannabinoid profiles and concentrations.